Some people think millet is a little tasteless but it doesn’t have to be when you cook it well!

 - Add water and sea salt.

-- Cover with lid, bring to a boil and simmer for 25 to 35 minutes, till all the water is absorbed (millet should be dry).
+- Cover with the lid, bring to a boil and simmer for 25 to 35 minutes, till all the water is absorbed (millet should be dry).

-- Leave on electric stove burner that you have been cooking on with lid on (do not peek) Leave for 30 minutes; all the water will be absorbed (millet should be dry).
+- OR this only works on an electric stove.
+Cover with the lid, bring to a boil and simmer for a few minutes, then turn off the heat.
+Leave on an electric stove burner that you have been cooking on with the lid on (do not peek) Leave for 30 minutes; all the water will be absorbed (millet should be dry).

-Enjoy other Millet recipes:
+Enjoy Other Millet Recipes